Fowler joins 4-way tie at the top in Masters

 Garcia only really got out of position on the scoreboard.

 His tee shot on No. 10 clipped a tree and shot back into the fairway, while Shane Lowry also hit a tree and couldn't find it.
-All three were wearing dark sweaters during the search, and the scorers were confused with who lost the ball.
+Both were wearing dark sweaters during the search, and the scorers were confused with who lost the ball.
 Garcia made bogey, dropping him to 3 under.
 A few holes later, however, it was changed to 1 under on the scoreboard, and Garcia pointed to the board behind the 13th green.

 It eventually was fixed, though that was of no concern to the 37-year-old Spaniard.